-- Avoid appending pronouns on attributes such as displayName/cn or givenName/sn and causing awkward UX designs like, "Hello, Ashe Winters (they/them/theirs), welcome to XXX" or as "Winters (they/them/theirs), Ashe" while enabling applications interested in displaying my name and pronouns to others (e.g., Zoom) to show "Ashe Winters (they/them/theirs)" or "Winters, Ashe (they/them/theirs)" as appropriate to context. - Because this is not a fixed value set, implementers using directory services are advised not to index the values. - How you implement the UX to take advantage of this attribute is going to vary from one organization, and even one system, to the next.
-The attribute itself is singlevalued and not designed to be machine parseable.

-- Identity Providers are encouraged to support attribute-level consent to allow people to choose whether this attribute is released on a service-by-service basis to protect the individual's rights to privacy. - Service Providers are encouraged to support the use of this attribute, but to also allow for service-specific overrides.
+- Avoid appending pronouns on attributes such as displayName/cn or givenName/sn and causing awkward UX designs like, "Hello, Ashe Winters (they/them/theirs), welcome to XXX" or as "Winters (they/them/theirs), Ashe" while enabling applications interested in displaying my name and pronouns to others (e.g., Zoom) to show "Ashe Winters (they/them/theirs)" or "Winters, Ashe (they/them/theirs)" as appropriate to context. - Because this is not a fixed value set, implementers using directory services are advised not to index the values.
+How you implement the UX to take advantage of this attribute is going to vary from one organization, and even one system, to the next.
+The - attribute itself is single-valued and not designed to be machine parseable.
+Identity Providers are encouraged to support attribute-level consent to allow people to choose whether this attribute is released on a service-by- - Identity Providers are encouraged to support attribute-level consent to allow people to choose whether this attribute is released on a service-byservice basis to protect the individual's rights to privacy. - Service Providers are encouraged to support the use of this attribute, but to also allow for service-specific overrides.
 If the SP detects a change between their local value and the attribute value, they should make an explicit ask of the user if they want to update their service-specific information. - The UX should include information for the user regarding what security and privacy practices are being followed to protect this information and how this attribute is intended to be used. - This attribute should NOT be a mandatory field for users to fill out. - Information in this attribute should be treated as personal information and afforded the same protections as data such as age, ethnicity, religion, etc.